Park-Young-Bin/Park-Young-Bin/README.md

 - &#128084; Public Big Data Youth Talent Nurturing Project Student (2021.07 ~ 2021.08)

 ### Research Experience
-- &#128195; Development of a classification model for the prevalence of hypertension in people with physical disabilities using LightGBM algorithm (decision in process)
 - &#128195; The civil complaint of ‘people with disabilities’ data analysis using LDA(Latent Dirichlet Allocation) topic modeling technique: Focused on disabled parking (2022.06)
 - &#128195; Civil Complaint Data Analysis Using Text Mining : Focusing on the Visually Impaired (2022.05)
 - &#128195; Analysis of factors influencing the determination of medical expenditure for the elderly in Korea (2022.02)